connectionloops/jitsi-meet/react/features/base/redux/README.md

-Cloops Meet - redux state persistence
+TWA Meet - redux state persistence
 ====================================
-Cloops Meet has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).
+TWA Meet has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).

 Usage